slbabin/poster-shop-gp/README.md

   - Sign-up with your GitHub account on the ElephantSQL site.
   - Click Create New Instance to start a new database.
-  - Provid a name for the database.
+  - Provide a name for the database.
   - Select the Tiny Turtle (Free) plan.
   - Select the Region and Data Center closest .
   - Once created, click on the new database name, where you can get the database URL and Password.

 ### Amazon AWS

-Due to the fact that Heroku doesn't doesn't allow persist media and staticfiles, I used  Amazon Web Services (AWS) to store media and static files online.
+Due to the fact that Heroku doesn't allow persist media and static files, I used  Amazon Web Services (AWS) to store media and static files online.

 After an AWS account is created, make sure you logged to the AWS Management Console page.